18F/e-manifest/README.md

 # The e-Manifest App for EPA

+This is a Ruby/Sinatra app, with a Jekyll static site in the `_static` directory.
+The Jekyll site will be generated in the `public/` directory, which Sinatra routes to automatically.

+Don't edit the `public/` folder directly!
+Jekyll will overwrite everything when building the site.

+## Running Locally

+1. Install Ruby
+2. Run `bundle install` to grab the required gems.
+3. Run `bash serve.sh`.
+This will build the Jekyll site and start the Sinatra server.
+4. Go to `localhost:9292` and enjoy!

 ## Public domain

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):